fanoframework/fanoframework.github.io/deployment/docker/index.md

 ### Dockerfile for Fano application

-Dockerfile for Fano application is just pull Ubuntu image and copy binary executable, configuration file, HTML templates etc.
+Dockerfile for Fano application pulls Ubuntu image and copies binary executable, configuration file, HTML templates etc.

 Last, we tells Docker to execute application and listen on `0.0.0.0:7704`.
 Parameter `--host=0.0.0.0` is required, otherwise our application will only listen on `127.0.0.1`.
 Because Apache will act as reverse-proxy server on different container, it will not be able to connect to Fano application without `--host=0.0.0.0`.